 Gatsby is kind of neat though.
 Being able to code as if there were a database serving up a GraphQL back-end is pretty amazing.
 And in some sense, there is one, but all of the reconciliation and query execution happens at build time.
 The result is a set of static pages that are pre-populated with the results of the various queries you'd coded beforehand.
 Meanwhile, the code and content driving the site can all be stored in the same git repo for ease of portability.

 One of the main things I want to strive for in this new format is higher-quality content.
 My old blog had degenerated into a long string of micro posts detailing the various new songs I'd discovered.
 The last real post was almost four years ago.
 Yikes.

 The first order of business though is higher resolution images.
-I've made a giant billboard on the front page of the site for a reason: Encourage myself to create eye-catching, juicy pics to make my posts more interesting.
+I've made a giant hero banner on the front page of the site for a reason: Encourage myself to create eye-catching, juicy pics to make my posts more interesting.
 If I'm bored looking at them, then nobody else is gonna bother clicking either.